Part of this post was published last year; it’s updated/re-published for 2019.

 2. If you need to sell to buy STEP AWAY FROM THE ELECTRONICS!
 Stop looking for your next new/perfect place!
 You’re not getting motivated, you’re procrastinating.

-Focus on getting the current place its market-ready best, then getting it sold.
+TRH counsels sellers to focus on getting the current place its market-ready best, then getting it sold.
 The best properties have their choice of prospective buyers.
 Their offers contain the best conditions/fewest contingencies.
 Sellers aren’t waiting on buyers who need to sell.

 3. Get a buyers agent, and widen your geographic search.
 Spend time in areas you hadn’t considered, and talk it over with your new best friend, your buyer agent.
 Nothing changes when it’s just you scrolling around online, at home in your bunny slippers.